The main attraction is the dry season (July to October) game viewing when the diverse wildlife congregates near the

 Baines' River Camp is located in the eastern region of the Chiawa Game Management Area, on the northern bank of the Zambezi River and within the ...
 Read More

-Chiawa Camp is an owner-run camp, set on the banks of the Zambezi River overlooking Zimbabwe's Mana Pools and inside the Lower Zambezi National ...
+Chiawa Camp is a superb owner-run camp, set on the banks of the Zambezi River inside the Lower Zambezi National Park.
+Resting peacefully on ...
 Read More

 Chongwe River Camp is situated on the confluence of the mighty Zambezi and Chongwe Rivers and on the boundary of the Lower Zambezi National ...
 Read More

 Zambia's Lower Zambezi is renowned throughout Africa for its magnificent herds of wild elephant, exceptional predator viewing and of course the ...
 Read More